EveGroup/EveHolder/README.md

    SECRET_KEY=any-random-string-will-work
    # set DEBUG to True for testing and local development
    DEBUG=False

-   DATABASE_URL=psql://postgres:postgrespassword@127.0.0.1:port/database_name [optional if use postgre] TIME_ZONE=Asia/Bangkok
+   # If you use postgre you need the DATABASE_URL in .env
+   DATABASE_URL=psql://postgres:postgrespassword@127.0.0.1:port/database_name

+   TIME_ZONE=Asia/Bangkok
    ```

    **Not use the postgre:**

-   You not need to use the `DATABASE_URL` and use the default of our settings instead, but that mean you will use the **sqlite3** database instead of **Postgre**.
+   You not need to use the `DATABASE_URL` and use the default of our settings instead,
+   but that mean you will use the **sqlite3** database instead of **Postgre**.

    **Use the postgre:**

+   - At `DATABASE_URL`

-   - At `DATABASE_URL` `postgrespassword` is password of your postgres that you create when you install the postgres program.
+     - `postgrespassword` is password of your postgres that you create when you install the postgres program.

      - `port` is port of your postgres database port.

      - `database_name` is name of your databse that you create.

    For more information about `.env` find in [Django-environ](https://django-environ.readthedocs.io/en/latest/) document.